|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 L’Abbaye de Fontenay

 In 1906, it was bought by Edouard Aynard and completely restored to its former glory.
 This family still maintain and preserve the site today.
+The gardens have been developed with a lake, fountains and shrubs and they are listed under the 'Jardins Remarquable ' scheme in France.

 *Open daily thoughout the year